SchornacklabSLCU/amfinder/README.md

 2. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image.
 AMFinder is a semi-automatic prediction pipeline.
 User supervision and validation of computer predictions for fungal colonisation is required before intraradical hyphal structures can be analysed.

-3. Predict intraradical hyphal structures in batch: `amf predict -net your_CNN2.h5 *jpg`.
+3. Predict intraradical hyphal structures: `amf predict -net your_CNN2.h5 *jpg`.
-4. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image
+4. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image.